 I recommend a total of two.
 One for each foot.

 Wear them on the plane and save packing space.
 There are no “dress up” nights on our trips (a study-tour ain’t a cruise, baby!).
 Remember, the goal here is to live light.

 . . .
 Wait.
 Throw in a pair of really cheap water shoes (or jelly shoes or Crocs) if you plan on walking through Hezekiah’s Tunnel in Jerusalem or swimming in the Dead Sea.
 (Note: you cannot go through the Tunnel barefoot.)

 . . . and Finally . . .

 Be sure use hot soapy water to wash your feet every night before bedtime.
 Open your shoes up and let them air out at night.
 Don’t forget to bring a few essentials for foot care.
-Toenail clippers, anti fungal cream, antibiotics, and liquid bandage.
-A dash of Anti-Monkey Butt powder will makes you feel as fresh as a daisy.
+Toenail clippers, anti fungal cream, antibiotics, petroleum jelly, and liquid bandage.
+A dash of Anti-Monkey Butt powder here and there will makes you feel as fresh as a daisy.

 Take good care of your feet and they will take you where you need to go!